openclimatefix/PVDataExploration/data/readme.md

 # Data
 The data should be in this folder it should be in the following folders

+# No PV Data Folder
+This folder contanis following files
+- A csv file which contains ssid's with corresponding dates (single day) which has no pv output whatsoever

 ## Freq

 - 2min